RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 they naturally wonder:
 Is this the sort of speech the Founding Fathers had in mind when they wrote the First Amendment?
-As far as we know, no framer of the Constitution asked the question:
-Yes, but what *is* speech?
+As far as we know, no framer of the Constitution said, "Yay, free speech, but what *is* speech?
 Did the Founding Fathers mean to say that public nudity, live sex acts, and bestiality are all speech, and therefore Congress had no power to pass laws against such "expressive conduct"?